PERCE-NEIGE/footnote-style/README.md

 ## Installation

-Footnote Stylist is available free of charge in the Google Add-Ons store, which can be accessed from within a Google document by going to the "Add-ons" menu and selecting "Get add-ons...".
+Footnote Stylist is available free of charge in the Google Add-Ons store, which can be accessed from within a Google document by going to the "Add-ons" menu and selecting "Get add-ons..." or by clicking the link above.

-Once installed, Footnote Stylist will appear under the "Add-Ons" menu.
+Once installed, Footnote Stylist will appear under the "Add-ons" menu.
 Footnote Stylist provides two buttons: "Configure Styling" and "Refresh".

 ## Configure Styling

 This button opens a dialog that allows the user to choose their styling options.
 They then have the further option of saving these as a user-wide default, or simply updating the current document.
 There is also the option to restore the users saved defaults.
+Currently, new documents still need to be configured, but user defaults can be applied by using the "Restore Default" button in the "Configure Styling" dialog.

 ## Refresh

-Newly created footnotes will revert to the Google default style.Use the "refresh" button to bring the document in line with the styling chosen in Footnote Stylist.
+Newly created footnotes will revert to the Google default style.
+Use the "refresh" button to bring the document in line with the styling chosen in Footnote Stylist.

 ## Font